MetPX/sarracenia/doc/source.rst

 of all the intervening pumps.
 A pump will send the source an error log message if it refuses to forward a file.

-As each part is announced, so there is a corresponding log message for each part.
+As each part is announced, so there is a corresponding report message for each part.
 This allows senders to monitor progress of delivery of large files.